|

 By Brenda L. Peterson, The Layoff Lady Managing Curious and Well-Intentioned PeopleOne of the hardest things about being laid off is telling other people about it--specifically fielding their uninvited questions.
 I'm not talking about work people or your professional network, either.
-I'm talking about the family friend you run into at the grocery store, that parent you went to a PTA meeting with once, and the neighbor you seldom see.
+I'm talking about the family friend you run into at the grocery store, that parent you went to a PTA meeting with once, seldom-seen relatives at a holiday gathering, and the neighbor you pass by only occaisionally.
 Worse yet, it is interacting with a group of well-intentioned people who express their curiosity, worry, and opinions regarding your wellbeing.
 Here are a few suggested talking points for managing those conversations that pop up at just the wrong time.
 Getting Your Patter DownAfter you've chatted with your inner circle, it’s time to think about addressing this topic with everyone else.
 This includes people who make random comments about your situation, those who don't really know how layoffs work, and the ones who genuinely want to help but may not have the best advice.
 These conversations may be rough, especially if you feel vulnerable.
 Your goal may be to get through the awkwardness and move on to other topics.
 To prepare, it is helpful to know how to respond.
 Here are a few suggestions for talking points to get you through.
 Talking About Your Current State and Plans

 Talking About The Job You No Longer HaveThe question: I heard you’re unemployed.
 What happened there!
 Your core message: My job ended.
 It is a thing that happened.